- 1. What is developer console?

 You’ll see console either at the bottom or on the right of the Chrome page.
 Select the Console option and start examining your code performance.

-Further, you’ll get acquainted with the process of opening developer tools in different browsers.
+Further, as you’ve learned how to open developer console in Chrome, you’ll get acquainted with the process of opening developer tools in different browsers.

 Mozilla console can be initiated by clicking Web Developer in a top-right-hand menu, then, by choosing Browser Console.
 Also, you may use a Firefox developer tools shortcut, that is Ctrl+Shift+J.